 However, if you want the advantage of a designated driver and someone to guide you at the wineries, check out one of these top-rated tours (note that ferry transport is not included on any of these tours):

-- Premium Full-Day Waiheke Wine Tour: Spend the day with top rated Enjoi Waiheke and visit 3-4 wineries, each offering 3-5 complimentary tastings.
-You will travel via luxury airconditioned shuttle.
+- Premium Full-Day Waiheke Wine Tour: Spend the day with top-rated Enjoi Waiheke and visit 3-4 wineries, each offering 3-5 complimentary tastings.
+You will travel via a luxury air-conditioned shuttle.
 Pick up and optional drop off at the Mataiatia ferry terminal.
-Check for discounts on this full day tour.
+Reserve your full-day tour here.

-- Waiheke Double Decker Bus Wine Tour: Visits 2 wineries each offering four tastings.
+- Waiheke Double Decker Bus Wine Tour: Visits 2 wineries, each offering four tastings.
 Travel is on Daisy, Robbie’s fun bus, an authentic double-decker bus brought over from London.
 There will be time for a self-hosted lunch in Oneroa Beach.
 Pick up and optional drop off at the ferry terminal in Mataiatia.
-Click to check for discounts on the Double Decker bus tour
+Reserve your (discounted) Double Decker bus tour here.

-- Waiheke Island Premium Food & Wine Tour: This one is more than just wine tasting , it visits 3 boutique vineyards, samples fresh Waiheke oysters, and treats you to a vineyard platter lunch.
-Click for price and reviews
+- Waiheke Island Premium Food & Wine Tour: This one is more than just wine tasting, it visits three boutique vineyards, samples fresh Waiheke oysters, and treats you to a vineyard platter lunch.
+Reserve your premium food and wine tour here.

 - Self-guided hop-on-hop-off bus tour: With many of the 19 key island stops being Waiheke Island vineyards, the hop-on-hop-off bus is another great way to get around without having to drive.
-Click for price and reviews on Viator or check for a discount on the hop-on bus with the return ferry ticket.
+See “Getting around” for details.

 Enjoy a meal

-There are plenty of impressive restaurants on Waiheke, and we certainly have not come close to trying them all.
+There are plenty of impressive restaurants, and having a meal is always on our list of things to do in Waiheke, and we certainly have not come close to trying them all.
 But amongst what we have tried, Casita Miro is our favourite and the one we tend to return to rather than trying somewhere new.

 Located on the Miro Estate, Casita Miro features some of the best Spanish food we have had since our living in Costa Brava, Spain on a long term home exchange.